Cornell Center for Advanced Technology in Life Science Enterprise

 The CAT supports industry-initiated R&D projects for Cornell faculty in partnership with New York companies, as well as faculty-initiated cutting-edge projects.
 CAT-funded projects represent many diverse disciplines in the biological, biomedical, computational, engineering, and plant and agricultural sciences.
-Since its inception in 1983, the center has assisted with more than 100 company formations based on Cornell technologies funded by the CAT.
+Since its inception in 1983, the center has assisted more than 100 company formations based on Cornell technologies funded by the CAT.
 The CAT has leveraged ESD support with industrial and other state and federal government funding.

 In addition to funding projects, Cornell’s CAT supports a host of advanced analytical services.
 The Biotechnology Resource Center (BRC) provides an array of genomics, proteomics, imaging, IT, and informatics instrumentation; expertise in their application; and training for students, faculty, and industry researchers.